hosamshahin/OpenDSA-AWS/README.md

 ## Provisinging steps

-* Log in to your AWS account and `Launch Stack` AWS region close to you.
+* Log in to your AWS account and click `Launch Stack` button below in the AWS region close to you.

 | AWS Region | Short name | |
 | -- | -- | -- |